Enhancing the Efficiency of Time-Dependent Density Functional Theory Calculations of Dynamic Response Properties: Constraints-based attenuation of narrow-band fluctuations

 with the corresponding ITCF decomposition:

-The frequency of the quasi-periodic noise in the DSF data can be easily identified by examining the spectrum of the derivative of DSF, $\partial S(q,\omega)/\partial \omega$.
+The frequency of the quasi-periodic fluctuations in the DSF data can be easily identified by examining the spectrum of the derivative of DSF, $\partial S(q,\omega)/\partial \omega$.
 This is illustrated in the top panels of Fig. \ref{fig:der_PSD}.
 Panel (a) displays $\partial S(q,\omega)/\partial \omega$, while panel (b) shows the corresponding power spectrum.
-From Fig. \ref{fig:der_PSD}(b), we observe that the noise spectrum contains prominent narrowband components, with two major bands highlighted using red marks along the frequency axis.
-Therefore, the task is to filter narrow-band noise from the reference DSF data while ensuring a high degree of agreement with the reference ITCF.
-In general, when identifying the frequencies of narrowband noise, complications that might be introduced by sharp DSF peaks associated with bound-state excitations can be circumvented by restricting the analysis of $\partial S(\vec q, \omega)/\partial \omega$ to a relatively featureless region of the reference spectrum and use the smoothness of the derivative to impose a minimal stationary point condition for the filtering technique.
+From Fig. \ref{fig:der_PSD}(b), we observe that the spectrum of fluctuations contains prominent narrowband components, with two major bands highlighted using red marks along the frequency axis.
+Therefore, the task is to filter narrow-band fluctuations from the reference DSF data while ensuring a high degree of agreement with the reference ITCF.
+In general, when identifying the frequencies of narrowband fluctuations, complications that might be introduced by sharp DSF peaks associated with bound-state excitations can be circumvented by restricting the analysis of $\partial S(\vec q, \omega)/\partial \omega$ to a relatively featureless region of the reference spectrum and use the smoothness of the derivative to impose a minimal stationary point condition for the filtering technique.